 Operations Window

-In the Operations window some basic structural operations and tests can be performed on the network.
 For all operations, a set of relevant nodes can be selected/deselected either by toggling the checkboxes in the Operations panel, or by clicking on the nodes in the network plot.

 Invariant modules and immersion

-Immersion is the construction of a new network, where a selected set of nodes are maintained and unselected nodes are removed, while the time series of all maintained nodes remain invariant.
+Immersion is the construction of a new network, where a selected set of nodes is maintained and unselected nodes are removed, while the time series of all maintained nodes remain invariant.
 This network operation is closely related to a so-called Kron reduction, i.e. Gaussian elimination of the unselected nodes.

 The invariant modules test, tests which modules remain invariant after immersing the unselected nodes in the network.
 This test can be done separate from, typically before, the actual immersion.